souheib1/Refinement-of-DL-approaches-for-unsupervised-cell-segmentation-classification-on-microfluidic-images/README.md

 # Refinement-of-DL-approaches-for-unsupervised-cell-segmentation-classification-on-microfluidic-images
-# Research internship 2023 at Telecom Paris
+##  Research internship 2023 at Telecom Paris

-## Summary
 ### 1. Adapt image pre-processing to the density of cells imaged

 The first step in the image preprocessing pipeline is to rotate the images to ensure that the nuclei are in a fixed orientation.